manoj-ratnam/EPMG/README.md

       AWS_ACCESS_KEY_ID and AWS_SECRET_ACCESS_KEY environment variables exported.

     Usage
-      Clone this repository and run:
+      Clone this repository and run the following:

       To Initialize Terrraform remote backend:

-        `terraform init -backend-config=terraform.remote`
+        terraform init -backend-config=terraform.remote

       Terraform plan:

-         `terraform plan`
+         terraform plan

       Terraform apply:

-         `terraform apply`
+         terraform apply

 The above will create an ec2 instance with 3-tire architecture and will necessary security groups, vpcs, networking rules to deploy and run a sample web application.
-After it completes, you should be abl to connect to http://EC2_INSTANCE_IP/app1 and http://EC2_INSTANCE_IP/app2 from your browser.
+After it completes, you should be abl to connect to (http://EC2_INSTANCE_IP/app1) and (http://EC2_INSTANCE_IP/app2) from your browser.